 We all need a quest in life – something that is unique and special to us.
 I found mine through curiosity and going after something big.
 I recommend “The Happiness of Pursuit” by Chris Guillebeau for inspiration.

 The original framework visual was recently reimagined to power the next ten years.
 The 7 concepts envisioned ten years ago remain pure but now in a connected model.
 The person sits at the center with connections to the other concepts.
 This updated visual was influenced by data science principles.
 It’s symbolic of my recent work building a large scale knowledge graph.
 Unique knowledge is derived by understanding connected concepts and their interaction.
 Deep insight is only possible when we connect all aspects of our life.
 Single events may not be able to be explained until we connect them into larger stories.
 Daily actions and behaviors are guided by what we know and want.
-We are not timid to showing people who we are and what we stand for.
+We are not timid to show people who we are and what we stand for.

 Our Mental Model